-Aloha Airlines (AQ).
-The island state of Hawaii has always been a difficult region to travel both to and from due to its remote nature in the Pacific Ocean.
-Travel within the eight “major” island was equally difficult with travel between the various island towns and communities relying on boats or ships.
-The advent of air travel opened Hawaii to a new, faster form of transportation resulting in an increase in tourism, trade and local business.
+Aloha Airlines (AQ) The island state of Hawaii has always been a difficult region to travel both to and from due to its remote nature in the Pacific Ocean.
+Travel within the eight “major” islands was equally difficult with travel between the various island towns and communities relying on boats or ships.
+The advent of air travel opened Hawaii to a new, faster form of transportation resulting in an increase in tourism, trade, and local business.

-Utilizing a single war-surplus Douglas DC-3, Trans-Pacific Airways (TPA) was formed in 1946 to fly both passengers and cargo between the islands of Oahu, Maui and Hawaii.
+Utilizing a single war-surplus Douglas DC-3 (A C-47A originally delivered to the US Air Force), Trans-Pacific Airways (TPA) was formed in 1946 to fly both passengers and cargo between the islands of Oahu, Maui and Hawaii.
 The first charter services started on July 26, 1946, and the hospitality of the islands was quickly evident with complimentary pineapple juice being served as well as “live” music from a ukulele.
 TPA was given permission to start scheduled passenger service in February 1949, and won a US Postal mail contract in 1951, the start of scheduled service put the airline in direct competition to pioneering Intra-Island Airways, later to become Hawaiian Airlines.

-In 1957, the airlines name was officially changed to Aloha Airlines and in an effort to better compete with Hawaiian Airlines, and order was placed for the Fairchild F-27 turboprop, bringing “Jet-prop” service to the islands.
+In 1957, the airlines name was officially changed to Aloha Airlines and in an effort to better compete with Hawaiian Airlines, an order was placed for the Fairchild F-27 turboprop, bringing “Jet-Prop” service to the islands.
 The new F-27s destined for Aloha were almost custom built for the airline having increased keel strength and underbody skin to satisfy the requirements of a possible water ditching.
-The first F-27 was delivered on April 15, 1959, the same year that Hawaii became a state, as were immediately popular with passengers resulting in Aloha taking a 40% share in the intra-island market.
+The first F-27 was delivered on April 15, 1959, the same year that Hawaii became a state, and were immediately popular with passengers resulting in Aloha taking a 40% share in the intra-island market.

 Aloha Airlines made world-wide news on April 28, 1988, when one of its Boeing 737s operating a service from Hilo to Honolulu, suffered a failure of the forward section roof, resulting in the death of a flight attendant.
 After subsequent investigations it was determined that corrosion and fatigue resulted in the failure of the roof section and it set up new inspection requirements for utilization of older aircraft.